 As I sat through our session, I paid very close attention to the language she was using.
 She repeatedly said: “I can’t cope!
 I can’t cope with my badly behaved children, I can’t cope with how impossible my job is, I can’t cope with my constantly chaotic household.”

 When I pointed out to her that she was frequently using the phrase: “I can’t cope.” she immediately broke down: “Oh my goodness, my mother used to say that constantly.”

 This client had inherited that phrase—and by extension, that belief—from her mother.
 She was not taking responsibility for the words and pictures she was choosing.
 As a result, she had convinced herself that her life was one she could not cope with.

 The transformation of how to deal with anxiety came when we replaced the phrase: “I can’t cope” with something more empowering: “I have phenomenal coping skills.”

 Every time she began to feel overwhelmed in her life, I instructed her to say out loud or to herself: “I have phenomenal coping skills.”
 This subtle shift slowly made her believe the phrase was true.

 By using different words, she created a different picture.

 In a few weeks, she came back feeling far less overwhelmed by her life, succeeding in her job and getting on better with her kids and husband, who had noticed a shift in her.
-However, her life hadn't actually changed at all—just her beliefs about it had, which made it all the more bearable.
-She had learnt how to deal with anxiety.
+However, her life hadn’t actually changed at all—just her beliefs about it had, which made it all the more bearable.

 Notice here that I didn’t instruct my client to say something that wasn’t true.
 Her job was hard, and her kids were a challenge.
 But by changing the overtly negative: “My job is hell, my kids are rude and badly behaved” to a more neutral, realistic version of events: “My job is demanding and my kids can be a challenge, but I have phenomenal coping skills,” you create less emotion-charged feelings towards it.